vaskoiii/symmetric-keyboard/readme.md

 About
 -----
-Intended to be a universal keyboard (across all languages) by modeling the symmetry of the human hands.
+Universal keyboard (across all languages) by modeling the symmetry of the human hands.

 A 20 key one-handed keyboard (16 finger keys 3 thumb keys and 1 swap key).